 The first time I visited Guerneville in the summer of 2014, I felt like I’d stumbled on a getaway gold mine.
-Just 75 miles north of San Francisco, this Russian River town felt like a world away, maintaining much of its relaxed, small-town charm, yet with plenty of good food, fun activities, and comfortable hotels to fill an entire weekend—and all without the crowds and hype of nearby Napa and more accessible areas in Sonoma county (which Guerneville is a part of).
+Just 75 miles north of San Francisco, this Russian River retreat felt like a world away, maintaining much of its relaxed, small-town charm, yet with plenty of good food, fun activities, and comfortable hotels to fill an entire weekend—and all without the crowds and hype of nearby Napa and more accessible areas in Sonoma county (which Guerneville is a part of).

 According to AFAR editor in chief Julia Cosgrove, “The newest boutique accommodation option in Guerneville is the Stavrand, a fully renovated 21-room inn set on six forested acres of apple, quince, fig, apricot, pear, and plum orchards, some of which date to the 1920s.
 Request a first-floor room in the Cazadero House and take in the night sky while soaking in your private cedar hot tub.
 This is a stylish place to come to unwind and appreciate the towering redwoods and pinot noir vineyards all around you.
 Don’t skip s’mores by the firepit.”

 The crew behind Boon Hotel + Spa has something of a mini-empire in Guerneville, operating two restaurants, a tequila bar, and (of course) this boutique hotel.
 A quiet enclave, this adults-only (but pet-friendly) retreat has a sunny, ’70s lounge vibe, with midcentury decor and retro record players in each of the 14 rooms, breakfast delivered to your room each morning, and a laid-back pool and bar area at the center of it all.
 In the summer, it also has three glamping tents and a small vintage camper (dubbed the “boonito”) available—perfect for those who want to spend the whole weekend outdoors, while still enjoying the property’s amenities.

 Tucked away in an old-growth redwood grove outside of Guerneville, Autocamp Russian River is a “glamping”-style accommodation.
 Guests can choose to stay in one of 23 luxurious Airstreams, complete with plush beds and stylish light fixtures, or a safari-style tent that’s equally as comfortable.
 Everything centers around a midcentury-modern-style clubhouse, complete with a fully stocked canteen, communal firepits, and an “adventure concierge” who can help you plan your outing for the day.